Prior Reinforce: Goal-Conditioned Dynamic Manipulation with Limited Trials

 We select three real-world goal-conditioned agile dynamic tasks: Basketball Shot, Curling and Fishing Rod Swinging, aiming to cover several typical agile dynamic behaviors that are commonly seen in daily life, including projectile motion, sliding with friction, and movement of soft deformable objects.

-Overview of our method ADAP, including two stages: Motion Pattern Learning and Iterative Rollout & Adaption.
+Overview of our method Prior Reinforce, including two stages: Motion Pattern Learning and Iterative Rollout & Adaptation.
 In the first stage, the agent learns the motion pattern and the rough correlation between the action and the outcome from the few provided action demonstration priors; in the second stage, the agent iteratively refines its action plan based on real-world trials, until reaching a newly specified goal.

-We evaluate ADAP on three agile dynamic tasks, including Basketball Shot (along with its 2 modified versions with changed hareware), Curling, and Fishing Rod Swinging.
-For all these tasks, ADAP can reach a new unseen goal in less than 10 real-world trials in total, thus achieving human-level performance and efficiency.
+We evaluate Prior Reinforce on three agile dynamic tasks, including Basketball Shot (along with its 2 modified versions with changed hardware), Curling, and Fishing Rod Swinging, with perception signal provided by human eye or VLM model.
+Result shows that under all cases we tested, P.R. can reach a new unseen goal in as few as 10 real-world trials in total, thus achieving human-level performance and efficiency.
 Please see OUR VIDEO for experiment visualizations.

 eprint={2505.21916},